Please contact me directly for more information on pricing.

 This is true!
-My background is in Special Education and for over 12 years, I worked with high school students in Long Island & the city.
+My background is in Special Education and for over 15 years, I worked with high school students on Long Island & the city.

 I learned how to shoot film photography when I was in high school because my brother in law Peter, who has been a catalyst for a lot of things I do, shot photography and I thought it was really cool!
 I thought about pursuing it in college, however, I really loved the energy and creativity that being in the classroom offered and so l decided to go into teaching and earn my undergraduate and masters degrees in education.
 The love of photography never went away though and what started off as something I was doing occasionally eventually turned into a full-time endeavor.

 While building up my studio, I worked two full time jobs for years while attending photography workshops and classes at night and shooting weddings and engagements on weekends and other events every other night I was free.
 Through years of shooting, I have met some amazing friends and mentors who continue to push me creatively everyday.

 I spend a lot of time trying to improve my craft, so a lot of my free time is spent trying to learn something new that I can give my clients to make their experience even more awesome!

 I also travel quite a bit and love being on a plane as often as I can.
-There is nothing like walking into a random restaurant in Europe and having no idea what you’re going to do for the rest of the day or swimming in the blue waters of Malta.
+There is nothing like exploring a new place that you have never been to before.
 This is my way to recharge and find new inspiration.